Do low carb diets work?

 And so, you pick yourself back up after regaining all the weight you lost, and try the next thing.

 In fact, you’re not alone, and at any one time 20% of us are dieting.
 In addition to this, on average we attempt a new diet five times a year.

 Let me repeat that – on average, we attempt to diet 5 times per year!

 Year on year we try new things which means we are tenacious, and willing to take action towards a goal that is so important to us.

 Sadly we fail.

 Which is why I am so passionate about helping you get off this frustrating cycle of failing diets.
-Everything I do through nutrition coaching is aimed at getting you to eat consistently well, so that you can enjoy improved health, body composition (lose weight) and performance (whether that is for sport or just carrying the shopping bags with ease – you decide).
+Everything I do through nutrition coaching is aimed at getting you to eat consistently well, so that you can enjoy improved health, body composition (lose weight) and performance (whether that is sports performance, career focus, mental clarity or just ability to carry the shopping bags with ease – you decide).

 I make the whole process so easy that you enjoy it and it becomes automatic.
 Oh, and because of this, the change is permanent, no diets, just consistently eating well, building a healthy relationship with food which shows in better health, performance and of course body composition – a lean and healthy you who looks and feels great.

 With this in mind, does the approach to eating just described sound like it is consistent and sustainable for you?